 How to apply for a library card

 Visit one of Atlanta-Fulton Public Library System's 34 branches, complete an application, show us some identification with your current name and address, and we’ll issue you a card that you can use right away.
 You’re welcome to apply online too.
-After you submit the application online, staff will create an inactive account and, within a few days, send you an email with instructions on how to pick up and activate your card at any branch.
-Once you have picked up your card you may begin borrowing items, accessing our databases, checking out eBooks and enjoying all the resources the library has to offer.
+After you submit the application online, staff will create an inactive account and, within five business days, send you an email with instructions on how to pick up and activate your card at any branch.
+Once you have picked up your card you may begin enjoying all the resources the library has to offer.

 Identification requirements for a library card

 Here are some kinds of identification that you can use to obtain or activate your library card.
 To obtain a library card, you must show a form (or forms) of identification that shows who you are and where you live.

 • Voter registration card

 • Fulton County property tax receipts

 • Parent/Guardians may use their ID to obtain cards for their children